click2install/xumacoin/README.md

 # Xuma Coin

-Shell script to install and remove a [Xuma Masternode](https://bitcointalk.org/index.php?topic=2976421.0) on a Linux server running Ubuntu 16.04.
+Shell scripts to install and remove a [Xuma Masternode](https://bitcointalk.org/index.php?topic=2976421.0) on a Linux server running Ubuntu 16.04.

 ## Contents